Corbin Carroll Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.77).
+- The Reds' 4.75 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to give up the fifth-most home runs in baseball (133 total, 1.3 per game).
+- Reds pitchers combine to allow 134 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- The lefty's last time out came on Tuesday against the San Francisco Giants, when he threw six innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Tuesday against the San Francisco Giants, the right-hander threw 2 2/3 innings, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.